 I must make a confession: Chicken Marsala is one of my favorite dishes to make.
-Olive Garden Chicken Marsala is a true Italian classic, and the Olive Garden Chicken Marsala is likely to be a classic around your house.
-This succulent dish is made with wine, mushrooms, and chicken breasts.
+Olive Garden Chicken Marsala is a true Italian classic, and the Olive Garden Chicken Marsala is likely to be a famous around your house.
+This delicious dish is made with wine, mushrooms, and chicken breasts.
 This creates a savory sauce that you won’t want to miss.
 I like to serve this with polenta, mashed potatoes, or even pasta.

 I love to order this dish from Italian restaurants.
 I love the complexity of this dish.
 The Marsala wine adds so much wonderful flavor that I know you will adore as much as I do.